Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Introduction

-The right-hand upper bound is useful because it does not involve individual trajectories.
-Since \cref{eq:Phi-ineq} holds for all bounded trajectories and all $V\in C^1$, one can maximize the left-hand side over $X_0$ and minimize the right-hand side over $V$ to find
+This upper bound is useful because it does not involve individual trajectories.
+Assuming each trajectory in $\Omega$ is bounded for $t\ge0$, one can maximize the left-hand side over $X_0$ and minimize the right-hand side over $V$ to find

-Furthermore, the inequality in \cref {eq:Phi-opt} is an \emph{equality} when $\Omega$ is a compact set in which trajectories remain \cite{tobasco2018optimal,Bochi2018}, and this equality underlies sharpness of our sphere projection approach.
+Furthermore, the inequality in \cref {eq:Phi-opt} is an \emph{equality} when the forward-invariant set $\Omega$ is compact \cite{tobasco2018optimal,Bochi2018}, and this equality underlies sharpness of our sphere projection approach.
 When $\Phi$, $V$ and $F$ are polynomial, so is the expression $\Phi+F \cdot DV$ on the right-hand side of \cref{eq:Phi-opt}.
-In this case the min--max problem can be relaxed into a minimization over polynomial $V$ subject to an SOS constraint, as explained in \cref{sec:sos}.
-This constitutes an SOS optimization problem, where the optimization objective is to minimize the resulting upper bound on $\overline\Phi$.
-These ideas were applied by \citet{oeri2023convex} to bound the single leading LE.
+In this case, the min--max problem can be relaxed into a minimization subject to SOS constraints, as explained in \cref{sec:sos}.
+The relaxation is an SOS optimization problem whose objective is to minimize the resulting upper bound on $\overline\Phi$.
+These ideas were used by \citet{oeri2023convex} to bound the single largest LE.
 Here we extend this approach to sums of LEs and to Lyapunov dimension.

 Our two approaches are the first broadly applicable computational methods that can give convergent upper bounds on global maxima of LE sums or Lyapunov dimension.
 Unlike methods that rely on pointwise optimization over state space \citep{doering1995shape}, our methods remain sharp when the maximizing orbits are periodic, rather than stationary.
-Furthermore, our methods give a systematic way to search for the maximizing trajectories themselves.
+Furthermore, our methods give a systematic way to search for the maximizing trajectories themselves, as demonstrated in \cref{sec:duffing}.